-Concurrently with the global offering, we are offering 45,895,650 B Units in a Mexican public offering and an offering to the voting trust and other holders of B Units.
+Concurrently with the global offering, we are offering B Units in a Mexican public offering and an offering to the voting trust and other holders of B Units.
 Each B Unit represents five of our Series B Shares.
 Our bylaws require the Series B Shares to represent at least 51% of the outstanding shares of our capital stock.
-Concurrently with any exercise of the over-allotment options with respect to the BD Units (including BD Units in the form of ADSs), a proportionate number of B Units will be offered to purchasers in the Mexican B Unit offerings, which will equal up to 6,884,350 additional B Units.
-The B Units, including any additional B Units, will be sold at the equivalent of the public offering price per BD Unit in the concurrent Mexican BD Unit offerings.
-The Mexican B Unit offerings are not underwritten, and the underwriters in the global offering are not acting as underwriters in the Mexican B Unit offerings; however, Casa de Bolsa BBVA Bancomer, S.A. de C.V., Grupo Financiero BBVA Bancomer, one of the underwriters in the concurrent Mexican BD Unit offering, is acting as placement agent for the Mexican B Unit directed offering and Bancomer and Acciones y Valores Banamex, S.A. de C.V., Casa de Bolsa, Integrante del Grupo Financiero Banamex, are participating in placing B Units in the Mexican B Unit public offering.
+The number of B Units to be sold in the Mexican B Unit offerings will be calculated to maintain the approximate percentage of the Series B Shares as a percentage of our outstanding capital stock, assuming the exercise in full of the underwriters' overallotment options, after giving effect to the global offering and the Mexican B Unit offerings.
+The B Units will be sold at the equivalent of the public offering price per BD Unit in the concurrent Mexican BD Unit offerings; however, Casa de Bolsa BBVA Bancomer, S.A. de C.V., Grupo Financiero BBVA Bancomer, or Bancomer, one of the underwriters in the concurrent Mexican BD Unit offering, is acting as placement agent for the Mexican B Unit directed offering and Bancomer and Acciones y Valores Banamex, S.A. de C.V., Casa de Bolsa, Integrante del Grupo Financiero Banamex, are participating in placing B Units in the Mexican B Unit public offering.

-A voting trust, the participants which are members of five families, several of whom are members of our board of directors, owns 91.8% of our B Units as of April 15, 2005 and is expected to acquire substantially all of the B Units in the Mexican B Unit offerings, including any B Units issued upon exercise of the overallotment options with respect to the BD Units (including BD Units in the form of ADSs).
+A voting trust, the participants which are members of five families, several of whom are members of our board of directors, owns 91.8% of our B Units as of April 15, 2005 and is expected to acquire substantially all of the B Units in the Mexican B Unit offerings.
 Because of its ownership of a majority of the Series B Shares with full voting rights, the voting trust may be deemed to control our company.
 See "Major Shareholders."